usnistgov/800-63-3/sp800-63-3/sec4_model.md

 ### 4.2.
 Enrollment and Identity Proofing

-Normative requirements can be found in [Special Publication 800-63A](sp800-63a.html), *Enrollment and Identity Proofing*.
+Normative requirements can be found in [SP 800-63A](sp800-63a.html), *Enrollment and Identity Proofing*.

 The previous section introduced the different participants in the conceptual digital identity model.
 This section provides additional details regarding the relationships and responsibilities of the participants involved with enrollment and identity proofing.